 Modular construction is not an invention of container manufacturers.
-If we think of Le Corbusier and his modular, post-war apartment buildings in East and West, and the associated dreams of democracy and equality, then it becomes clear that modern modular architecture has shaped our living environment for about a century.
+If we think of Le Corbusier and his modular, post-war apartment buildings in the East and rhe West, and the associated dreams of democracy and equality, then it becomes clear that modern modular architecture has shaped our living environment for about a century.

-For a while, there has been more and more talk of container houses in private housing.
+Recently, there has been more and more talk of container houses in private housing.
 There are several reasons for this: Firstly, you can live just as smartly in prefabricated modules as you would in a brick-built, traditional residential building.
 Second, prefabricated houses made of containers are often up to a third cheaper and third, the construction time is many times shorter than in traditional housing.
 I have tried here to outline the benefits of this particular modular design to the state of things in terms of container house and I think frugalists should deal with the issue.

 The idea of building a house out of containers is about the same age as the container itself.
 Occasionally there have been projects for years, in which ship containers have been converted into houses.
 In the haze of the US Tiny House Movement miniature houses were created – individually and handmade.
 The fact that the concept has become more professional, however, is only a development of recent years.